 Eventually, your negative thoughts about yourself will be entirely replaced with positive ones.
 Instead of using negative self-talk, you will be able to look at your shortcomings as areas to implement goal-setting rather than seeing them as characteristics that define you.

-Developing good social skills is important for experiencing success at your job, in your personal relationships, and as you socialize.
+Training and developing your social skills is important for experiencing success at your job, in your personal relationships, and as you socialize.
 Focusing on your social conversation skills, your social listening skills, and your social confidence will give you a firm foundation on which to begin your social journey.

 Read more: The best books to improve your social skills.